antenore/ARIA/docs/guides/cli.md

 # Convert a policy to a custom rules file
 python -m aria.tools.policy_to_iderules aria_policy.yml -o custom_rules.txt

+# Generate both rules and ignore file for Windsurf
+python -m aria.tools.policy_to_iderules aria_policy.yml --ignore

+# Generate both rules and ignore file for Cursor with custom ignore file
+python -m aria.tools.policy_to_iderules aria_policy.yml -i cursor --ignore --ignore-output .custom_ignore
 ```

 This tool helps you quickly implement ARIA policies using existing IDE rule systems.
 The tool preserves existing content in rules files and only updates the ARIA policy section.
+When generating ignore files, it creates patterns that protect policy files and sensitive paths based on your ARIA policy.

 ## Environment Variables